huluvu21/kontent-custom-element-crystallize/README.md

 ## JSON Parameters

-You will also need to provide the following JSON parameters for the custom element to connect to your Crystallize tenant.
-Replace the placeholders with the actual values from the Shopify admin UI:
+You will also need to provide the following JSON parameters for the custom element to connect to your Crystallize account.
+Replace the placeholder with the actual value from the Crystallize UI:

 ```json
 {